What did you study?

 Can you tell us about your family?

-I am the mum of two teenage sons, Ilias (14) and Mingus (11) and will have been Koen’s girlfriend for 20 years in April 2020.
+I am mum to Ilias and Mingus, and I’ve been Koen’s girlfriend for more than 20 years.

 Hobbies, passions, secrets, tall stories?

 I’m a total Pilates devotee.
 Every Sunday morning at 9.30 am, I will be ready on a yoga mat for an hour of hard work.
 My back is my weak spot, and Pilates really helps!
 Another hobby that emerged during the pandemic is ‘latte – or chai latte – walks’.
 I go out for a nice walk in the city with a friend, neighbour or my partner, dropping in at the coolest coffee bars in Ghent for a latte or chai latte, drinking it there or on the move.
 At quieter times, you’ll often find me with my nose in a book.
 I like reading novels that offer that little bit extra: Haruki Murakami, Jonathan Franzen and Nino Haratischwili are some of my favourites.